 Distinguished Alumni Award

-Missy is a Unit Chief with the FBI Cyber Division.
-She has been with the FBI for over 13 years, has served in both leadership and volunteer capacities within her office, and has received numerous accolades, including one of the FBI’s top honors, the FBI Director’s Award, as well as the Office of the Director of National Intelligence Professional Awards.
+Missy was a Unit Chief with the FBI Cyber Division.
+She was with the FBI for over 13 years, serving in both leadership and volunteer capacities within her office, and had received numerous accolades, including one of the FBI’s top honors, the FBI Director’s Award, as well as the Office of the Director of National Intelligence Professional Awards.